jpbarbosa/sst-rekognition/README.md

 # SST Rekognition

-### An event-driven app that uses AWS Rekognition to labeling images
+### An event-driven app to label images on top of AWS

 ### Including